Mount Isa: Governance

 Mount Isa at local level is part of the City of Mount Isa, at state level is part of the electoral district of Mount Isa in the Legislative Assembly of Queensland, and at federal level is part of the Division of Kennedy in the Australian House of Representatives.
-The mayor of Mount Isa, after the 2020 Local Government Elections, is Danielle Slade.
-The City of Mount Isa LGA jurisdiction, covering 43,188 km2 (2nd largest in Australia), is one of the largest in the world in terms of area and takes in the border town of Camooweal, 188 km to the north-west of Mount Isa and 12 km from the border of the Northern Territory.
+The City of Mount Isa LGA jurisdiction, covering 43,188 km2 (2nd largest in Australia), is the 15th largest in the world in terms of area and takes in the border town of Camooweal, 188 km to the north-west of Mount Isa and 12 km from the border of the Northern Territory.

 Economy

 Mount Isa's industry is largely dependent on mining.
 Glencore operates the Mount Isa Mines lease adjacent to the city, which comprises the "Enterprise" underground copper mine, X41 underground copper mine, "Black Star Open Cut" silver-lead zinc mine, and metallurgical processing facilities.
 Silver-lead-zinc ore is also mined 20 km to the north at Hilton from the "George Fisher" underground mine, and the adjoining "Handlebar Hill" open cut, which is trucked back to Mount Isa for processing.

-Mount Isa is in the top two of the largest copper mining and smelting operations in the country.
+Mount Isa was in the top two of the largest copper mining and smelting operations in the country.

 Copper and lead are smelted on site, with copper anodes and zinc concentrate being transported 900 km to the city and port of Townsville on the east coast.
 The lead ingots are transported to a refinery in Britain where the silver is extracted.
 The mine is the most significant landmark in the area, with the stack from the lead smelter (built 1978), standing 270 m tall, visible from all parts of the city and up to 40 km out.